 In February 1971, McCartney released "Another Day," his first single as a solo artist (although he had released the completely unrelated McCartney album in 1970).
-It was a mostly acoustic, observational, "Eleanor Rigby"-style affair—just light and fluffy enough for John Lennon to mock on "How Do You Sleep?," a standout track from his own 1971 album, Imagine.
-On its flip-side, however, was "Oh Woman, Oh Why," a fun yet lonely-sounding bluesy rocker in A major.
+It was a mostly acoustic, observational, "Eleanor Rigby"-style affair—just light and fluffy enough for John Lennon to mock in "How Do You Sleep?," a standout track from his own 1971 album, Imagine.
+On its flip-side, however, was "Oh Woman, Oh Why," a fun yet lonely-sounding bluesy rocker in A.

 McCartney's gritty, screaming vocal, which is right up there with his work on the Beatles' "Oh!
 Darling," adds a healthy dose of pathos to the track.
-The fake-sounding "gunshots" have the opposite effect.
-This is the first in a long line of non-album McCartney B-sides, a list that also includes "The Mess," "I'll Give You a Ring," "Sally G," "Flying to My Home," "Ode to a Koala Bear," "Zoo Gang," "I Lie Around," "Lunch Box/Odd Sox" and "Rainclouds."
+Unfortunately, the fake-sounding gunshots have the opposite effect.
+This is the first in a long line of non-album McCartney B-sides, a list that includes "The Mess," "I'll Give You a Ring," "Sally G," "Flying to My Home," "Ode to a Koala Bear," "Zoo Gang," "I Lie Around," "Lunch Box/Odd Sox" and "Rainclouds."
 It has been included on several recent incarnations of Ram, including the 2012 Ram Special Edition.

 "Eat at Home"